-13.2 Collecting Profile Information
+13.3 Collecting Profile Information

 If the statistics that you are seeing indicate that there is a problem in your WebLogic Server domain, you can configure any data source to collect profile information to help you pinpoint the source of the problem.
-The collected profile information is stored in records in the WLDF Archive.
+The collected profile information is stored in records in the profile log.
 The fields contain different information for different profile types, as described in the sections that follow.

 When configuring your data source for profiling, you must specify the interval at which profile data is harvested (Harvest Frequency Seconds); if the interval is set to 0, harvesting of data is disabled.
-For more information, see "Configuring the Harvester for Metric Collection" in Configuring and Using the Diagnostics Framework for Oracle WebLogic Server.
+See "Configure diagnostic profiling for a JDBC data source" in Oracle WebLogic Server Administration Console Help.

-13.2.1 Profile Types
+13.3.1 Profile Types